 IDEA StatiCa advantages

-In the analysis comparison below, we can see that with the same load, the same more or less mechanical properties of the cross-section, and the same end plate, the PFC model has a failure in the top weld, probably because of the smaller length and the eccentricity of the cross-section.
+In the analysis comparison below, we can see that with the same load, the same more or less mechanical properties of the cross section, and the same end plate, the PFC model has a failure in the top weld, probably because of the smaller length and the eccentricity of the cross section.

-Last, all eccentricities are naturally accounted, and you don’t have to modify your loads in any way to make this work.
+All eccentricities are naturally accounted, and you don’t have to modify your loads in any way to make this work.
 See below the un-stiffened column flange deformation reflecting the eccentric connection of the PFC beam.